 You have other responsibilities

 While all children want to be there for their parents, they still have other responsibilities to handle.
 Moving your parents into nursing homes in Watford can reduce the pressure on family members as well as give you peace of mind that your parent is safe, happy, and healthy.
-Not having to be the primary caregiver also allows you to get back to having a strong relationship as a family, rather than feeling so heavily dependent upon.
+Not having to be the primary caregiver also allows you to get back to having a strong relationship as a family, rather than feeling so heavily dependent.

 Your mental health is suffering